Key takeaways:

 If you have a cold, make sure to rest and drink plenty of fluids.
 Humidifiers, saltwater gargles, and warm tea with lemon or ginger can also help your symptoms.

 There are over 200 viruses that can cause the common cold, and they come out in full force during cold and flu season.
 The average person gets two to four colds each year.
-And most colds last between 7 to 10 days.
+And most colds last between 7 and 10 days.
 That adds up to a lot of sick time during cold and flu season.

 There’s no cure for the common cold (and there probably never will be).
 But a combination of home remedies and self-care can help you feel better faster.
-Here are five common cold self-care tips you can use the next time you’re feeling under the weather.

 There’s a reason rest is our first self-care tip.
 Getting plenty of rest is the best thing you can do for your health when you have a cold.